Revenge Porn Laws in New Jersey

 Revenge porn is a type of nonconsensual pornography (NCP), in which sexually explicit images of someone else are distributed in order to humiliate and harm the subject of the images.
 In many but not all cases, the person distributing the pornographic images is an ex-partner (hence the element of targeted revenge), but NCP can also occur when hackers break into strangers' computers and post images of people they don't know.
 NCP is also referred to as "cyber exploitation."

-In New Jersey, nonconsensual pornography, whether accomplished by an ex-partner or a stranger, is a crime.
-For more information about nonconsensual pornography in general, see Revenge Porn: Laws and Penalties.
+Yes, in New Jersey, making or disclosing nonconsensual pornography, whether accomplished by an ex-partner or a stranger, is a crime.

-• make a nonconsensual recording that reveals another person's "intimate parts" or shows the person engaged in a sexual act without consent
+• make a nonconsensual recording that reveals another person's "intimate parts" or shows the person engaged in a sexual act without consent, and

-• intentionally observing, recording, and/or disclosing the recording of another individual's intimate parts or sexual conduct
+• intentionally observing, recording, or filming another individual's intimate parts or sexual conduct

 • without the individual's consent, and